Facebook: Face Saving Face Lift?

 In his keynote speech, Mark Zuckerburg set the tone for the future of the platform.
 “As our digital world is continuously growing and changing, “privacy gives us the freedom to be ourselves,” said Zuckerburg.

 This year, we can expect to see more private spaces for interactions, either in direct messages or in Facebook Groups, with stronger end-to-end encryption, so that even Facebook won’t be able to read your private messages.
-Facebook is making sure that not only what we say is safeguarded, but there will also be work put towards reducing a post or message’s permanence.
+Facebook is not only safeguarding what we write, but they will also reduce a post’s or message’s permanence.
 We may start to see more communication streams and posts with expiration dates similar to Instagram Stories.

 Another exciting new feature is Facebook’s ability to privately message any of your contacts, via any of Facebook’s platforms.
 That means that you could potentially Instagram DM a friend via Facebook Messenger, or post to a Facebook Group with Whatsapp!